homer0/projext/documents/projectConfiguration.md

 **`babel.overwrites`**

-If you know how to use Babel and need stuff that is not covered by woopack, you can use this setting to overwrite/add any value you may need.
+If you know how to use Babel and need stuff that is not covered by projext, you can use this setting to overwrite/add any value you may need.

 #### `flow`
 > Default value: `false`